leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 There is a [Github discussion](https://github.com/charmbracelet/bubbletea/discussions/434) on this subject, where there are different opinions on when to use pointer receivers.

-## 5. Events are not necessarily received in the order they are sent
+## 5. Messages are not necessarily received in the order they are sent

 In Go, if you have more than one go routine sending to a channel, the order in which the sends and receives occur is unspecified: